zopefoundation/grokcore.chameleon/README.txt

 Installation
 ============

+Note that future versions of grok will depend itself on grokcore.chameleon and configure it.
+In other words, chameleon-based templates will be available by default from that version on!

 To use Chameleon page templates with Grok all you need is to install grokcore.chameleon as an egg and include its ZCML.
 The best place to do this is to make `grokcore.chameleon` a dependency of your application by